EN-100

 National Road No. 100, better known by its prefix EN-100, is a national route in Angola that spans approximately 1,800 kilometers along the coast.
 It stretches from Massabi, on the border with the Republic of Congo in the north, to Foz do Cunene, on the border with Namibia in the south.
-The road passes through the Cabinda exclave and cities such as Luanda, Benguela, and Moçâmedes, forming a north–south route.
+The road passes through the Cabinda exclave and cities including Luanda, Benguela, and Moçâmedes, forming a north–south route.

 Route

 Cabinda

 The EN-100 originates on the border with the Republic of Congo in Angola's northern exclave of Cabinda, where it connects to the Congolese N4 road leading to Pointe-Noire.
 The road traverses 120 kilometers through Cabinda, running parallel to the coast and passing through a mix of forests and meadows on flat terrain.
 The entire Cabinda section is paved, including a stretch through the town of Cabinda, which features partial dual carriageways.
-South of Cabinda, the road reaches the border with the Democratic Republic of Congo, where a dirt road continues to the nearby city of Muanda, connecting to the N1 road from Kinshasa.
+South of Cabinda, the road reaches the border with the Democratic Republic of Congo, where another road continues to the nearby city of Muanda, connecting to the N1 road from Kinshasa.

 Northern Angola

 The EN-100 begins in the city of Soyo, located 40 kilometers south of the Congo River's mouth in the Atlantic Ocean.
-Note that there is no bridge crossing the river in this region.
 The N'zeto-Soyo road runs parallel to or overlaps with the EN-100 between Soyo and N'Zeto, where it connects to the N210.
 The EN-100 crosses the mouth of the River Mebridege and continues southward, parallel to the Angolan coast, passing through a savannah region with scattered vegetation and low population density.
-The road is a modern, paved highway that intersects with the N220 at Ambriz.
+The road intersects with the N220 at Ambriz.
 From there, the EN-100 becomes a fast, asphalted road that traverses the savannah to the capital city of Luanda, following a slightly inland route.